-Federal Regulation Heirarchy Pyramid
+Federal Regulation Hierarchy Pyramid

-- The budget period on an Award is nearing completion and will have a balance of unexpended funds remaining.
+- The budget period on an Award is nearing completion and the Award will have a balance of unexpended funds remaining.
 A new budget period is expected to be issued under the same Award.
-The Uniform Guidance states that prior approval is required to carryforward funds from one budget period to the next.
+The Uniform Guidance states that prior approval is required to carry forward funds from one budget period to the next.
 However, the agency regulations waive this requirement.
-Yet, written into the Award itself is the requirement that prior agency approval must be obtained to carryforward funds.
-Because the Award Terms take precedence over all regulations in the hierarchy, then prior approval to carryforward the funds to the next Award is required.
+Yet, written into the Award itself is the requirement that prior agency approval must be obtained to carry forward funds.
+Because the Award terms take precedence over all regulations in the hierarchy, prior approval to carry forward funds to the next budget period is required.

 - A PI is working on a project that requires extensive travel between states to conduct surveys.
 The PI plans to include GPS with their car rentals for research trips.
 The PI wants to know if this expense is allowed on their federal Award.
 The Uniform Guidance states that if the Award recipient does not have its own travel reimbursement policies, the federal policies apply.
 If the recipient has an acceptable policy, the recipient’s policy would apply.